A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

 \subsection{Bogoliubov transformations}

-To better explore the Kasner worldsheet from the perspective of the Minkowski worldsheet, we aim to derive the relevant Bogoliubov transformations that connect their quantum modes and oscillation operators.
+To better explore the Milne worldsheet from the perspective of the Minkowski worldsheet, we aim to derive the relevant Bogoliubov transformations that connect their quantum modes and oscillation operators.
 For this purpose, we follow the standard and elegant method developed by Unruh \cite{Unruh:1976db}.
-The process begins by considering the modes of the Kasner worldsheet that are analytically valid throughout the entire spacetime, including both the F and P wedges.
-However, it is important to note that the original (or local) Kasner modes \eqref{KME9} are non-analytic, as $\tensor*[^{\rm F}]{\tilde{\mathcal{U}}}{_n} = \tensor*[^{\rm F}]{{\mathcal{U}}}{_n} = 0$ in P and $\tensor*[^{\rm P}]{\tilde{\mathcal{U}}}{_n} = \tensor*[^{\rm P}]{{\mathcal{U}}}{_n} = 0$ in F. To resolve this, we need to restructure these local mode functions into appropriate linear combinations that allow for analytic continuation between the F and P wedges.
-In this analysis, we introduce these new combinations of modes as the ``global modes'' for the Kasner worldsheet at the Minkowski level.
-These are the so-called Unruh-Minkowski modes \cite{Unruh:1976db}, which serve as the natural positive frequency Minkowski modes for translating between inertial and constantly accelerating frames.
+The process begins by considering the modes of the Milne worldsheet that are analytically valid throughout the entire spacetime, including both the F and P wedges.
+However, it is important to note that the original or local Milne modes \eqref{KME9} are non-analytic, as $\tensor*[^{\rm F}]{\tilde{\mathcal{U}}}{_n} = \tensor*[^{\rm F}]{{\mathcal{U}}}{_n} = 0$ in P and $\tensor*[^{\rm P}]{\tilde{\mathcal{U}}}{_n} = \tensor*[^{\rm P}]{{\mathcal{U}}}{_n} = 0$ in F. To resolve this, we need to restructure these local mode functions into appropriate linear combinations that allow for analytic continuation between the F and P wedges.
+In this analysis, we introduce a novel basis in which these new combinations of modes as the ``global modes'' for the Milne worldsheet at the Minkowski level.
+These are the so-called Unruh modes \cite{Unruh:1976db}, which analytically match the natural positive-frequency Minkowski modes in the process of transitioning from Minkowski to the Milne (or more generally, any non-inertial) frame.

-The detailed derivation of the global modes for the Kasner worldsheet is not our primary focus here.
+The detailed derivation of the global modes for the Milne worldsheet is not our primary focus here.
 Nevertheless, we have outlined the essential steps in \cref{FGM} for readers interested in the intricacies of the process.
 The typical expressions presented in \cref{KBT2,KBT3,KBT5,KBT6} are unnormalized.
-To properly normalize these right- and left-moving global Kasner modes in the F and P wedges, we determine the appropriate normalization constants to make them orthonormal.
-Without delving into intermediate technicalities, we present the final normalized forms of the global Kasner modes as follows
+To properly normalize these right- and left-moving global Milne modes in the F and P wedges, we determine the appropriate normalization constants to make them orthonormal.
+Without delving into intermediate technicalities, we present the final normalized forms of the global Milne modes as follows

-To derive the normalized expressions above, we establish the following orthonormal relations for the local Kasner worldsheet modes that form their global counterparts:
+To derive the normalized expressions above, we establish the following orthonormal relations for the local Milne worldsheet modes that form their global counterparts:

 The related inner products in the F and P regions, which we have defined in the following manner, are expressed as